otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment.md

 ## Seeding

 **Seeding** is the process of populating a database with data.
 It is useful for development purposes.
 There are several ways to seed a database.
-For this class, we will focus on two methods:

-1. **Prisma Client**: Use the Prisma Client to seed the database with data.
+For this class, we will focus on using the **Prisma Client** to seed the database with data.
-2. **GitHub Gist**: Use a GitHub Gist to seed the database with data.

 ---